ACT: A Practical Guide for Rehabilitation Providers

 Course Objectives

-Understand the core philosophy and processes of Acceptance and Commitment Therapy (ACT) and how they support behavior change in rehabilitation contexts.
+1. Describe the core philosophy, theoretical foundations, and key processes of Acceptance and Commitment Therapy (ACT) and explain how they support behavior change in rehabilitation contexts.

-Apply ACT principles in both structured and informal ways, using scripting, metaphors, and intentional language in real-world client conversations.
+2. Apply ACT principles in both structured and informal ways using therapeutic language, metaphors, and scripted strategies within client conversations.

-Integrate ACT with other rehabilitation approaches—including education, pacing, exercise, sensory strategies and CBT tools—to create a unified, flexible care plan.
+5. Integrate ACT with other rehabilitation approaches including education, pacing, exercise, sensory strategies, and CBT techniques in order to develop flexible, client-centred care plans.

 Meet the Facilitator